Bourgain-uo sequential completeness in vector lattices: Introduction

 \section{Introduction}

-In his 1981 paper \cite{Bourgain81}, J.~Bourgain investigated a strengthened mode of convergence on $\ell_1$: coordinatewise convergence combined with domination by a single element of $\ell_1$.
-Bourgain showed, via an elegant finite-block construction, that this convergence is not sequentially complete, answering a question posed by Jan Mikusiński.
+In \cite{Bourgain81}, J.~Bourgain studied on $\ell_1$ the convergence obtained by combining coordinatewise convergence with domination by a single element of $\ell_1$ and proved that this convergence is not sequentially complete.
+This answered a question of Jan Mikusi\'{n}ski and suggests a natural order-theoretic problem in the setting of vector lattices.

-A natural abstract framework for Bourgain’s phenomenon is provided by vector lattices.
-In this setting, coordinatewise convergence is replaced by \emph{unbounded order} ($\uo$) convergence, while domination is interpreted as order boundedness by a single positive element.
-Recall that a sequence $(x_n)$ in a vector lattice $E$ is said to \emph{\uo-converge} to $x\in E$, written $x_n\xrightarrow{\uo}x$, if